FastyBird/devices-module/README.md

 ## Documentation

-Learn how to use devices module and manage your connectors & devices in [documentation](https://github.com/FastyBird/devices-module/blob/main/.docs/en/index.md).
+Learn how to configure and use devices module and manage your connectors & devices in [documentation](https://github.com/FastyBird/devices-module/blob/main/.docs/en/index.md).

 ## Feedback